DimitrisPr/Medrical/README.md

 ~$ source medrical_env/bin/activate
 ```

-Medrical is published on PyPi.
+Medrical is published to PyPi.
 Install it on your machine with:

 ```sh
 ~$ pip install medrical